kwistep/appareldiving/README.md

 # appareldiving (in progress)

-This application is designed to show well-seattled communication among a number of cloud technologies.
-How it will work:
+This application is designed to learn how to use a number of cloud technologies.
+The picture doesn't show all relations but gives a general understanding:

 <img src="appareldiving.png" width="900" height="900">